ElazarK/content-docs/playbooks/Block_IP_Generic.md

-This playbook blocks malicious IPs using all integrations that you have enabled.
+Blocks malicious IP addresses using all integrations that you have enabled.

 Supported integrations for this playbook:
 * Check Point Firewall